arif2009/Torongo/README.md

 ### Torongo
 ---
-Torongo is a frequency counting app for some special purpose.
+Torongo is a frequency counting app for some special purpose of an organization.

 #### Development Tools & Technology
 ---